 The Essential Conflict Skills in EP Training

 Although EP isn’t always about guns and muscle, sometimes you will have to react appropriately.
+That’s what you learn in any premier executive protection course.
 In this sense, here are the core aspects that a training course of this sort should involve:

 - Proper gear selection and placements, including the basics of ammunition and ballistics,

 - Right stance, grip, and draw from the holster,

 - Speed reloads, immediate and remedial action,

 - Sight alignment, trigger control, and recoil management,

 - Shooting on the move and atypical shooting positions,

 - Exercises in case of attacks on principal and principal extraction,